 Micro-fuel cells are considered as promising electrochemical power sources in portable electronic devices.
 The presence of microelectromechanical system (MEMS) technology makes it possible to manufacture the miniaturized fuel cell systems.
 The majority of research on micro-scale fuel cells is aimed at micro-power applications.
 Performance of micro-fuel cells are closely related to many factors, such as designs and operating conditions.
 CFD modeling and simulation for heat and mass transport in micro PEM fuel cells are being used extensively in researches and industrial applications to gain better understanding of the fundamental processes and to optimize the micro fuel cell designs before building a prototype for engineering application.
-In this research, full three-dimensional, non-isothermal computational fluid dynamics model of a micro proton exchange membrane (PEM) fuel cell with serpentine gas flow channels has been developed.
+In this research, full three-dimensional, non-isothermal computational fluid dynamics model of a micro proton exchange membrane (PEM) fuel cell with nature inspired flow field designs has been developed.
+The design inspired from the existed biological fluid flow patterns in the leaf.
 This comprehensive model accounts for the major transport phenomena such as convective and diffusive heat and mass transfer, electrode kinetics, transport and phase-change mechanism of water, and potential fields in a micro PEM fuel cell.
 The model explains many interacting, complex electrochemical, and transport phenomena that cannot be studied experimentally.

-Copyright © 2014 International Energy and Environment Foundation - All rights reserved.
+Copyright © 2015 International Energy and Environment Foundation - All rights reserved.

-Keywords: PEM fuel cells; Micro fuel cell with serpentine gas flow channels; Electrochemical; Heat transfer; CFD.
+Keywords: PEM fuel cells; Micro fuel cell; Nature inspired flow channels; Electrochemical; Heat transfer; CFD.